 Although poisonous, newts are generally not a danger to humans provided that they are handled carefully and gently.
 Even the venomous newts can be harmless when handled carefully.

-The only harm comes when their toxins are ingested, usually through contact with mucous membranes (such as eyes, nose mouth) or breaks in the skin.
+The only harm comes when their toxins are ingested, usually through contact with mucous membranes (such as eyes, nose, or mouth) or breaks in the skin.

 This can happen when you pick up a newt with your bare hands, then rub your eyes or put something in your mouth without first washing your hands.
 In most cases, this will just lead to irritation but will not cause serious harm.